Yeoju: Early history

-Three Kingdoms Period & Goryeo Dynasty
+Three Kingdoms period and Goryeo dynasty

 Due to its location on the Namhan River.
 Yeoju was a geographically strategic point for the rulers of the Silla kingdom.
-During the reign of King Pasa 5th ruler of Shilla from 80-112 AD, the mountain fortress of Pasaseong-ji was constructed just downriver from Yeoju on Pasa Mountain.
+During the reign of King Pasa 5th ruler of Shilla from 80 to 112 AD, the mountain fortress of Pasaseong-ji was constructed just downriver from Yeoju on Pasa Mountain.
 The fortress continued to be used in later dynasties, until its importance faded due to the usage of Namhansanseong became more prevalent.
 The majority of the 1,800 meter long wall still stands today and can be accessed by hiking trails.

 Yeoju is also home to Silleuksa, the only riverside Buddhist temple in Korea.
 Silleuksa was founded in 580 by the monk Wonhyo, one of the leading minds in Korean Buddhist tradition.
 It is home to a collection of 7 relics as well as a brick-constructed pagoda, one of only several in the country.